dorkodu/sage/paper/4 -- Type System.md

 ### <a name="4.2.3">4.2.3</a> List

-A Sage list…
+A Sage List…

 -   is a special collection type
     -   which declares the type of each item in the List (referred to as the *item type* of the list).
 -   is serialized as an ordered list
     -   where each item in the list is serialized as per the item type.

-To denote that an attribute uses a List type, the item type also must be specified; and it will behave like a wrapper type constraint.
+To denote that an attribute uses a List type, the item type also must be specified; and List type will behave like a wrapper type constraint.

 #### Result Coercion